sweattep/ancient_quotes/README.md

 >Woe to the worthless shepherd Who leaves the flock!
 A sword will be on his arm And on his right eye!
 His arm will be totally withered And his right eye will be blind.

 >Woe to you who long for the Day of the LORD!
 What will the Day of the LORD be for you?
 It will be darkness and not light.
-19It will be like a man who flees from a lion, only to encounter a bear, or who enters his house and rests his hand against the wall, only to be bitten by a snake.
+It will be like a man who flees from a lion, only to encounter a bear, or who enters his house and rests his hand against the wall, only to be bitten by a snake.
 Will not the Day of the LORD be darkness and not light, even gloom with no brightness in it?

 >Woe to those who scheme iniquity, Who work out evil on their beds!
 When morning comes, they do it, For it is in the power of their hands.